apache/flink/docs/content/docs/dev/table/sql/alter.md

 ### ADD
 Use `ADD` clause to add [columns]({{< ref "docs/dev/table/sql/create" >}}#columns), [constraints]({{< ref "docs/dev/table/sql/create" >}}#primary-key), [watermark]({{< ref "docs/dev/table/sql/create" >}}#watermark) to an existing table.

 To add a column at the specified position, use `FIRST` or `AFTER col_name`.
-The default is to add the column last.
+By default, the column is appended at last.

 The following examples illustrate the usage of the `ADD` statements.